 By Shanon Roberts, on 7 April 2023

-Today what we are going to be looking at are some of our favorite examples of Native Ads, such as Spotify's crossover with Netflix to offer a Stranger Things mode, Nickelodeon's Spongebob themed Instagram filter, and General Electrics' science fiction podcast.
-We hope this helps you get your creative juices flowing for your next native advertising campaign! * Do you want to learn more about Native Advertising?
-We're explaining everything you need to know, including best practices, top examples, and a step by step guide.Download our FREE ebook today!
+Today, we are going to be looking at some of our favorite examples of native ads, such as Spotify's crossover with Stranger Things.
+We hope this article inspires you to get your creative juices flowing for your next native advertising campaign!

 8 Native Advertising Examples